ignasipuch/pelevs/README.md

 **Modules:**
 1. dockingJob.py

 	**Class:** DockingJob

 	**Methods:** setGlideDocking, setRdockDockingset, and EquibindDocking

 2. dockingAnalysis.py

 	**Class:** DockingAnalyzer

 	**Methods:** glideAnalysis, rdockAnalysis

 ---

-### 3. tPELE
+### 3. PELE

 Refinement of the docking pose obtained in the previous step in the pipeline.

 **Module:** peleJob.py

 **Class:** PELE

 **Methods:** setGlideToPELESimulation, setRdockToPELESimulation, and setEquibindToPELESimulation

 ---

 ### 4. Analysis

-Part to analyze the results obteined in the tPELE simulations.
+Part to analyze the results obteined in the PELE simulations.

 ---